Autism in China: Laws related to rights of autistic individuals

-Shortcomings in the Legal System
+Shortcomings in the legal system

 Despite legal recognition, those with autism face a variety of challenges both socially and economically.
-While government assistance is often available for those with disabilities, it is extremely limited.
-There is no national framework to support those with disabilities.
-Only individuals whose diagnosis is considered serious enough are provided welfare.
-In most cases, this doesn't include individuals with autism.
+While government assistance is often available for people with disabilities, it is extremely limited; there is no national framework to support them.
+Only individuals whose diagnoses are considered serious enough are provided welfare.
+In most cases, this does not include individuals with autism.